 The relation between S-NSSAIs in NSSP, and S-NSSAIs in Configured NSSAI is needed by the UE.
 The relation between subscribed S-NSSAIs and S-NSSAIs in Configured NSSAI is needed by the AMF (assumption is that the AMF could receive the mapping information).

-To satisfy this need the following it is proposed:
+To satisfy this need the following is proposed:

 Proposal 2: The S-NSSAIs in the Requested NSSAI include information of how the included S-NSSAIs relate to the subscribed S-NSSAIs.